NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges9-3-0-to-9-4-0.md

 ### New reporting items added to the _perflog.csv log file for PerformancePrecisionTradeoffs

-Two new reporting variables (two columns) related to the new PerformancePrecisionTradeoffs modes are added to the _perflog.csv log file to help with performance tuning of three new added PerformancePrecisionTradeoffs mode.
+Two new reporting variables (two columns) related to the new PerformancePrecisionTradeoffs modes are added to the _perflog.csv log file to help with performance tuning of newly added and expanded PerformancePrecisionTradeoffs modes.
 In the log file with _perflog.csv suffix, each simulation will add a line that contains the following the reporting variables (items) below.
 The two newly added reporting items (Minimum System Timestep, and MaxAllowedDelTemp) are denoted with (*) marks in the following table:

 - Program